-To enrol in this course you must have completed the 360 hour Early Childhood Education and Care course for the Higher School Certificate including the units that are listed in the “Units of Competency” section below.
-You will be given Credit Transfer for these units.
+To enrol in this course you must be enrolled in the 360 hour Early Childhood Education and Care course for the Higher School Certificate including the units that are listed in the “Units of Competency” section below.
+You will be given Credit Transfer for these units as .

 If you have completed other training, either through your part-time work, TAFE or other school VET courses, or through experience gained in other ways you can also apply for RPL.

-You will need to provide evidence of your achievement prior to commencing the course so that it can be considered in developing your training plan.
+You will need to provide evidence of your achievements outside your current school course prior to commencing the extension course so that it can be considered in developing your training plan.

 Units of Competency